harllee/jessicaharllee.com/_work/primary-color-filtering.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/primary-color-filter-family-animation.gif" class="b-1 b-gray-lightest" alt="Transition between the default and selected state of the filters">
-  <p class="text-small italic text-center">I prototyped a transition between the default state and the selected state of the filters, since the content was being replaced in each state.</p>
+  <p class="body-caption text-center">I prototyped a transition between the default state and the selected state of the filters, since the content was being replaced in each state.</p>
 </div>

 Since the filter was swapping between two totally different views (the default state with all of the families and the selected state with all of the family colors), and the interfaces were quite different, we’d need some animation to make that transition smoother.
 I animated a few transitions between states in Principle, then re-built each piece of the animations in CSS in a CodePen to hand off to engineering.